ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a public 24x7 incident/security contact point.
 * Maintain a public, integrity (secure) protected, single, up to date, aggregated, list of all CSCAs (DCCG).
 * Shall validate the DSCs against the CSCA prior to publication (DCCG).
-* Maintain a public, integrity (secure) protected,  single, up to date, aaggregated, list of all DSCs thus validated (DCCG).
+* Maintain a public, integrity (secure) protected,  single, up to date, aggregated, list of all DSCs thus validated (DCCG).
 * Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the Member States aggregated CSCA and DSC lists (CIRCABC, DCCG, t.b.c).

 **In all cases, the secretariat acts not as content owner, all signatures and certificates must be provided by attendees.**